 If you do not already know how to make a website, you are missing out on a skill that allows you to create entire businesses and/or sales pages in a day.
 The market now offers many great website-builders that make it easy for absolute beginners and advanced customizations alike.

 Popular (basic) website-builders include SquareSpace, Wix, Weebly, and Site123.

 WordPress is also a popular website platform, which was originally meant for blogging, but has now become a full advanced website builder.
 My favorite website-builder is the Thrive Architect WordPress plug-in, which is an easy-to-use and install WordPress add-on.

-Other more advanced platforms include Click Funnels, Lead Pages, UnBounce, Optimize Press, Builderall, and more.
-Some of these offer full digital marketing packages.
+Similar advanced platforms include Click Funnels, Lead Pages, UnBounce, Optimize Press, and more.
+Most of these offer much more than just website-building.

 Compare factors such as pricing tiers, features, and customizations.
 You won't have to worry about ease-of-use since all of these tools are easy enough to learn and use.

 Even if you're not going to build a website or funnel every day (or ever again), it's very useful to know how to at least make a basic website so that you can know your ease of opportunities.

 The best resources for you to learn this would be to research the different website-builders on YouTube.
 Since this information is so widely available online, books on this are a bit advanced, but I'd suggest The Digital Marketing Handbook, Don't Make Me Think, and Dotcom Secrets.

 Knowledge is not quite power.
 Applied knowledge is power

 Once you have learned how to learn, then you can try as many things as you can.